Deep Inelastic Processes and the Equations of Motion

 \subsection{Consequences on $g_1$ and $g_2$}

-Now we examine some consequences of our results on the DIS structure functions $g_1(x)$ and $g_2(x)$, whose properties have been studied by various authors\cite{ael,jj3,blm}.
+Now we examine some consequences of our results on the DIS structure functions $g_1(x)$ and $g_2(x)$, whose properties have been studied by various authors (Anselmino {\it et al.}, 1995; Jaffe and Ji, 1991b; Bluemlein and Tkablaze, 1999).
 To this end, here, and only in this subsection, we re-introduce the flavor indices, dropped out in formula (\ref{ht00}), in order to recover the usual definitions of those functions.
-Recalling that
+Moreover, we recall that